 - The Power of Language -

 Story and narrative have been a fundamental part of my life.
-Growing up with Deaf parents and family members, my introduction to language, before I could speak words, was through spatial and pictorial communication: Sign Language.
-Movement of the body brought stories to life—the blur of fingers, the slap of palms, the soar of exclaiming eyebrows—all of these were part of a complex and nuanced language that formed the bedrock of my understanding about how we process, express, and retain information and explore character.
-This defining style influences my writing and speaks to the way I conceptualize my work—not just as moving pictures in my mind, but a dimensional cinematic experience that moves through the body as well.
+Growing up with a Deaf parent and family members, my introduction to language, before I could speak words, was through the spatial and pictorial communication of Sign Language.
+Movement brought stories to life—the blur of fingers, the slap of palms, the soar of exclaiming eyebrows—all of these are part of a complex and nuanced language that formed the bedrock of my understanding about how we process, express, and retain information and explore character.
+This defining style influences my writing and speaks to the way I conceptualize my work—not just as moving pictures in my mind, but a multidimensional cinematic experience that moves through the body as well.